emlop/themoviedb_rails_react/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# WDI 4th unit Project - Pelicul-US

+This project was created to showcase the 20 most current movies.

+The project used the following technologies:

-* Ruby version
+* Ruby on Rails for backend.

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* React.js for frontend fetching and UI.

+* Procfile to run both front and back end servers simultaneously using foreman start     -p 3000 in terminal.

+* https://developers.themoviedb.org/3/movies/get-now-playing is the api used in this     project.

+* Full CRUD functionality within the COMMENTS section.